Student: Rifkat Zaydullin

 1st Supervisor: Mengxing Tang, Imperial College London

-2nd Supervisor: Wenjia Bai, Imperial College London
+2nd Supervisors: Wenjia Bai, Imperial College London and Kirsten Christensen-Jeffries, King’s College London

 Clinical Champion: Adrian Lim, Imperial College London